 Ambassadors of Goodwill

 Allan W. Austin is Professor of History & Government at Misericordia University in Dallas, PA.
 He holds his PhD in American History from the University of Cincinnati.
 He joined the faculty at MU in 2001.
 Dr. Austin edited the “Back Mountain Oral History Project” (2006), supported by grants from the Pennsylvania Historical and Museum Commission and Misericordia.
 He has also published two monographs—From Concentration Camp to Campus: Japanese American Students and World War II (2004) and Quaker Brotherhood: Interracial Activism and the American Friends Service Committee, 1917-1950 (2012)—and served as editor on book projects dealing with Asian American history and science fiction television.
-Dr. Austin’s contributions to this site include editing Ambassadors of Goodwill (2017).

-Funding for these projects was generously provided by the Misericordia University Summer Undergraduate Research Fellowship Program (SURF, formerly known as SSRF), the College of Arts and Sciences, and the Soyka Fund for the Humanities.
+Funding for many of these projects was generously provided by the Misericordia University Summer Undergraduate Research Fellowship Program (SURF, formerly known as SSRF), the College of Arts and Sciences, and the Soyka Fund for the Humanities.

 We would like to express their gratitude to those who supported the projects and student research featured here: